croz-ltd/nrich/nrich-search/README.md

 ## Overview

-`nrich-search` is a library whose purpose is to make querying of JPA entities easier.
+`nrich-search` is a module whose purpose is to make querying of JPA entities easier.
 Motivation for its creation were complex search forms on multiple projects.
 It's built on top of Spring Data JPA library and takes care of query composition from classes holding property values and additional `SearchConfigration` that defines how those property values should be applied (i.e. what operator should be used), what classes should be returned etc.

 ## Setting up Spring beans

-To be able to use this library JPA repositories should be enabled with custom factory by placing `@EnableJpaRepositories(repositoryFactoryBeanClass = SearchExecutorJpaRepositoryFactoryBean.class)` annotation on `@Configuration` class and following beans should be defined in context:
+To be able to use this module JPA repositories should be enabled with custom factory by placing `@EnableJpaRepositories(repositoryFactoryBeanClass = SearchExecutorJpaRepositoryFactoryBean.class)` annotation on `@Configuration` class and following beans should be defined in context:

 ```java